 Each piece of knitwear starts its journey as a single thread of yarn.
 Read more about the various stages of production necessary to create a quality cashmere garment.

-The first stage in the production cycle is knitting, a process that transforms yarn into panels of fabric.
+The first stage in the production cycle is knitting, a process which transforms yarn into panels of fabric.
 Panels are made for each part of the garment: in the case of a sweater, this includes the front, back, and sleeves.
 Following this step, each panel is inspected against a light table.
 If any errors or anomalies are found, they are promptly corrected before moving on to the next phase of production.

 During this stage, the panels of fabric previously created are linked together to create the finished garment.
 This is a is a manual process which requires great experience and skill.